+Delaware 2834 85-1099700 (State or other jurisdiction of (Primary Standard Industrial (I.R.S.
+Employer incorporation or organization) Classification Code Number) Identification Number)

+Apimeds Pharmaceuticals US, Inc. 2 East Broad Street 2nd Floor Hopewell, NJ 08425 808-209-7887

-Delaware 2834 [] (State or other jurisdiction incorporation or organization ary Standard Industrial fication Code Number) (I.R.S.
-Employer Identification Number) Address, including zip code 2 East H Pharmaceuticals US, Inc Broad Street 2 nd Floor opewell, NJ 08425 925-872-6429 umber, including area code offices) , of Registrant's principal executive Apimeds K Erik Emerson ef Executive Officer Pharmaceuticals US, Inc 65-1277 Ki Rd amuela, HI 96743 925-872-6429 (Name, address, including ig zip code, and t elephone number, including g area code, of agent for service) W. David Mannh Nelson Mullins Riley & Sc 301 Hillsborough Stree Raleigh, NC 2' (919) 329-38 earborough LLP et, Suite 1400 7603 Brad L. Shiffman Blank Rome LLP 1271 Avenue of the Americas New York, NY 10020 (212) 885-5000 Approximate date of commencem Statement is declared effective. nent of proposed sa e to the public: As soon as pr acticable after this Registration If any of the securities being regis under the Securities Act of 1933 c or continuous basis pursuant to Rule 415 e 462(b) under the Securities Act, check arlier effective registration statement for • . , Securities Act, check the following box istration statement for the same offering. • Securities Act, check the following box istration statement for the same offering. g growth company.
-See the definitions of "large, erated filer, a non-accelerated filer, smaller accelerated filer," "accelerated filer," ne Exchange Act.
-Large, accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company 🗵 Emerging growth company 🗵 for complying with any new or re Securities Act. \square vised financial acco ounting standards provided pu ed not to use the extended transition period resuant to Section 7(a)(2)(B) of the effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the registration statement shall become effective on such date as the Commission, acting pursuant to
+Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices)

+Erik Emerson Chief Executive Officer Apimeds Pharmaceuticals US, Inc. 65-1277 Ki Rd Kamuela, HI 96743 808-209-7887

+(Name, address, including zip code, and telephone number, including area code, of agent for service)

+W. David Mannheim Kathryn Simons Nelson Mullins Riley & Scarborough LLP 301 Hillsborough Street, Suite 1400 Raleigh, NC 27603 (919) 329-3800 Brad L. Shiffman Blank Rome LLP 1271 Avenue of the Americas New York, NY 10020 (212) 885-5000 Approximate date of commencement of proposed sale to the p Statement is declared effective. ublic: As soon as practicable after this Registration If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box. 🗆 If this Form is filed to register additional securities for an offering pursuant to Rule $462(b)$ under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \square If this Form is a post-effective amendment filed pursuant to Rule $462(c)$ under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \square If this Form is a post-effective amendment filed pursuant to Ru and list the Securities Act registration statement number of the offering. \Box , Indicate by check mark whether the registrant is a large, accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company or an emerging growth company.
+See the definitions of "large, accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large, accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company ⊠

-Section 8(a), may determine.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \Box

+The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the registration statement shall become effective on such date as the Commission, acting pursuant to Section 8(a), may determine.